 - Olive Oil and Butter: Honestly, cooking chicken with both olive oil and butter is tastier than using just one of them on their own.

-- Garlic: A generous 4 cloves of garlic goes into this recipe, infusing every bite with delicious garlic flavor.
+- Garlic: A generous 4 cloves of garlic go into this recipe, infusing every bite with delicious garlic flavor.

 - Chicken Stock and Heavy Cream: Together these two create a silky, creamy, savory sauce for the chicken.
-Water can be used instead of stock if desired.
+Water can be used instead of stock if desired, but try not to substitute the heavy cream with milk.
+It won’t work.

 - Parmesan Cheese: Freshly grated parmesan is best, and adds a cheesy creaminess, plus salt to this skillet chicken.